JavaScript Obfuscator

 Frequently Asked Questions

-Does obfuscation break code?
+Does obfuscation break the code?